 \subsubsection{Application of brute-force algorithms for small dimensions}

 Here, let us summarize shortly the results of a general LU/LFP classification, which can be made for very small dimensions.
 First, for $d=2$ we can easily see that there are just two LU classes: the separable states, corresponding to functions of the form $f(x,y)=f_A(x)+f_B(y)$ and the maximally entangled states, corresponding to the function $f(x,y)=xy$.
 For $d=3$ and $d=4$ it is also still feasible to use a brute-force algorithm to derive all LFP classes.
-Then, by performing the singular value decomposition of a representative matrix of each class, we can also find all the LU classes with this brute-force method.
-Another kind of brute-force, but slightly more efficient algorithm can be used for finding all the LU classes in the bipartite case: It is sufficient to scan all possible $(d-1)\times (d-1)$ ``core'' matrices and calculate the traces of their powers up to the $d$-th.
-In this way one can classify all possible characteristic polynomials of $T_f T_f^\dagger$ and thereby list all possible LU classes.
+Then, by performing the singular value decomposition of a representative matrix of each class, we can also find all the LU classes with this brute-force method. \bl{Another, slightly more efficient, brute-force algorithm} can be used to find all the LU classes in the bipartite case: It is sufficient to scan all possible $(d-1)\times (d-1)$ ``core'' matrices and calculate the traces of their powers up to the $d$-th.
+In this way, one can classify all possible characteristic polynomials of $T_f T_f^\dagger$, and thereby list all possible LU classes.
 This algorithm can provide a quicker answer to the problem in $d=3$ and $d=4$, but is still unfeasible for higher dimensions due to the extremely high number of core matrices to scan.
 See appendix~\ref{app:brute-force} for more details and an explicit example in $d=3$.

-In the following, we summarize the results that we got for small dimensions, that also lead to statements valid in general.
-The $d=3$ is an exemplary case of prime dimensions and we know that in this case all finite functions are polynomials.
+In the following, we summarize the results for small dimensions that also lead to statements valid in general.
+The case $d=3$ is exemplary of prime dimensions, and we know that in this case all finite functions are polynomials.
 In Table~\ref{eq:d3classification} in Appendix~\ref{AP:qutritClasses} we summarize the list of LFP classes, grouped by the Schmidt rank.
-Note the presence of classes as in Eq.~\eqref{eq:dpclassex} in the Example above.
+Note the presence of classes as in Eq.~\eqref{eq:dpclassex}.
 For the LU classes, we can easily observe that these $9$ LFP qutrit classes collapse into $6$ LU classes and that, in fact, the operations mapping LFP inequivalent states of the same LU class are just those mentioned in Remark~\ref{rmk:LUvsLGP}.